arowinsky/EatOut/README.md

 # EatOut
+Application has user authorization along with the division into roles owner and client.
-For the application to work properly of course you must have already downloaded, installed and running application EatOut-Helper-API: https://github.com/arowinsky/EatOut-Helper-API
+For the application to work properly of course you must have already downloaded, installed and running REST queries using fetch() application EatOut-Helper-API: https://github.com/arowinsky/EatOut-Helper-API